wagnermazevedo/AWS-Security-Scripts/README.md

 IAM & Identity as Control Plane

 Each one becomes its own repository, created from this template, inheriting the same structure and execution contract.

+> This repository is a GitHub template.
+> Each security automation module is created as its own repository using this template, and each repository contains the full directory structure inside itself.